styxit/trezor-download/README.md

 # trezor-download
 Tool to download and verify the signature of Trezor suite install files.
+Uses gpg to verify the downloaded binary has been signed with the SatoshiLabs key.

 # Usage
-To download the file that matches you platform, you must provide a this as an argument.
+To download the file that matches you platform, you must provide this as an argument.

 | Platform     | Argument  |
 | ------------ | --------- |